iotaledger/wallet.rs/docOps/docs/specs/README.md

 Select inputs for funds transfer.

 :::info
 This method should only be used internally by [send()](#send).
-The input selection method should also ensure that the recipient address doesn’t match the remainder address.
+The input selection method should also ensure that the recipient address doesn't match the remainder address.
 :::

 See [Input Selection Process](#input-selection) for implementation details.